 You can experience the best of Vietnam, including Hanoi, Hue and Hoi An, on our specially curated 12-day Vietnam adventure, led by our local insider.

-Vietnam is one of the oldest cultures in South East Asia, dating back to 2000 BC, and it has has a complicated history starting from its native Dong Son culture and spanning thousands of years.
-The country has been influenced by Chinese, Khmer, and Indian cultures, as well as French colonialism.
+Vietnam is one of the oldest cultures in Southeast Asia – dating back to 2000BCE – and it has a complicated history that began with the native Dong Son culture thousands of years ago.
+The country has been influenced by Chinese, Khmer and Indian cultures, as well as French colonialism.